 “This means agreeing on who communicates what, to whom, when and how.
 For instance, a team member might communicate the project’s internal and external technical matters (the “what”), while the project manager will communicate the project status (the “what” again) for various audiences (“whom”).”

+Communication skills start with the individual but need to be scaled team-wide.
 In setting clear expectations from the start, you give everyone the tools they need to succeed.

 A complete communications framework includes:

 - A purpose.
 Make sure you’ve outlined the reason for the framework, as well as reasons for each communication method it covers.

 - A clear outline of project needs.
 Think about the requirements needed across the majority of projects and list them here.

 - A list of communication methods to be used and goals associated with each.
 These include meetings, emails, daily stand-ups, instant messaging, and any associated software or tools to be used.
 More on these later.

 - Timelines, dates, and frequency.
 Maybe your team prefers daily stand-ups over emailed weekly updates, or maybe you just want to make sure stakeholders don’t lose their cool when the designer needs an extra day to consider project changes.
 Either way, it’s important to set expectations and precedents for the timing of communications.

 - Roles and responsibilities.
 Whose job is it to send out project reminders?
 Who takes the meeting notes?
 While most communications will be handled by you, the project manager, there needs to be a clear process for how other team members and stakeholders communicate.

 With a dedicated communications plan in place, you limit the risk of miscommunication and common project obstacles, while boosting the effectiveness of your team and the business as a whole.